domtronn/all-the-icons.el/README.md

     ;; #("js-icon" 0 1 (display (raise -0.24) face (:family "alltheicon" :height 2.0 :foreground "red")))
 ```

+The default icon `:height` and `:v-adjust` properties can be set with
+the `all-the-icons-scale-factor` and `all-the-icons-default-adjust`
+variables.
+Additional adjustments can be made per font family via the
+`all-the-icons-{familyname}-scale-factor` and
+`all-the-icons-default-{familyname}-adjust` variables, where
+`{familyname}` is any member of `all-the-icons-font-families`.

 ## Propertizing icons yourself

 However, sometimes when propertizing these icons *(for example if you